 - Non-communicable Diseases: diabetes, scurvy, high blood pressure

-Q23(CBSE 2011): Write few common signs and symptoms of a disease if brain is affected.
+Q23(CBSE 2011): Write few common signs and symptoms of a disease if a brain is affected.

 Q24(CBSE 2011): List any two differences between infectious and non-infectious diseases.
 Write any one example of each disease.